luko12/openAI-renewable-rates/README.md

 # openAI-renewable-rates
 Team Acropora of OpenAI Climate Hackathon building a NLP tool for renewable energy developers to understand local utility rates

+## How To Use
+* to run frontend application, cd into frontend directors and run npm install and npm run start in the cmd